hadcomfort/hadcomfort.github.io/faq.md

 (See OPM Vet Guide, 'Chapter 2: Types of Preference').

 ### What if I am an active duty service member soon to be discharged and don't have my DD Form 214?
 (VOW Act)
-The Veterans Opportunity to Work (VOW) to Hire Heroes Act of 2011 allows active duty service members who are expected to be discharged or released under honorable conditions within 120 days to apply for federal jobs using a "certification" instead of a DD Form 214.
+The Veterans Opportunity to Work ([VOW Act](./glossary.md#vow-veterans-opportunity-to-work-to-hire-heroes-act-of-2011-public-law-112-56)) to Hire Heroes Act of 2011 allows active duty service members who are expected to be discharged or released under honorable conditions within 120 days to apply for federal jobs using a "certification" instead of a DD Form 214.
 The certification must be a written document from the armed forces, on official letterhead, stating:
 1. Military service dates, including the expected discharge/release date.
 2. The character of service.